AndrewJBateman/react-file-upload/README.md

 ## Status & To-Do List

 * Status: Working.
-Updated june 2021.
-* To do: Add functionality.
+* To do: Nothing

 ## Inspiration